Ōtaki Children's Health Camp

 The camp re-opened in 1945 with a new emphasis on emotional needs as well as physical health.
 A holistic approach later addressed the social, emotional and physical needs of children.

 In 2001 management of the camp was taken over by a charitable trust.
-It closed in 2018, and is now managed by the Department of Conservation.
+It closed in 2018, and is now managed by Kiwi Can Do.

 The 1931 red and blue smiling boys are the best known and rarest of all the health stamp issues.
 The stamps feature a smiling boy with a New Zealand lake and mountain landscape in the background.
 The four stars of the Southern Cross constellation appear to the left of the Anti Tuberculosis cross.
 See Stamps NZ website for more information.